 The Metropolis of Cygnet

 The pizza restaurant – the only food place open late at night – was a complete delight.
-The waitress described the pizzas as being more like gourmet meals with pizza bases, and after some live music entertainment from the baldest and most talented guitarist in the universe, she was proved right.
+The waitress described the pizzas as being more like gourmet meals with pizza bases, and after some live entertainment from a guitarist whose blistering talent was matched only by his impressive baldness, she was proved right.
 Meanwhile James had bumped into a friend of his whom he hadn't seen for a year and who was heading off drinking, so we all wandered off to check out the pubs.

 Sure, I've seen folkies in pubs before.
 The Normandy Hotel in Melbourne, where Chris and I went a few times when I was staying with him, had a bunch of locals who got together to play jigs and reels, but that was more the sort of music that stayed in the background and made you glad that it did.
 In Cygnet, however, the whole pub revolved round the folk circle, with all these singers, fiddlers, guitarists, accordion players, penny whistlers, mandolin players and goodness knows what else... you name it, it was there, right down to the double bass.
 At first I thought the whole thing was rather random, but the way it works is that when someone finishes their song, someone else starts up, either as a solo, or as a riff (for want of a better word) and everyone gradually joins in.
-It's all from memory, and it's incredible.
+It's all from memory, and it's fascinating to watch.
 I sat there with Tommy, Cathy and Mo until about three in the morning, soaking up the atmosphere and the Cascade Draught.
-Before long James had disappeared, and we eventually decided to head off home.
+Before long James had disappeared into the night, and we decided to weave our way home to catch some sleep.

 Scrumpy and Love

 That set the scene, really.
 The next day we bought tickets for the various concerts and marquees around, and just went from pub to concert to pub to concert, meeting people on the way.
 We bumped into James and found out he'd stayed in a teepee that night, which had really set off his hay fever, so he was looking for the chemist; the poor bugger's face was like a balloon.
-There were some stunningly good performers: Alistair Hulett, a brilliant nationalist Scottish singer; Danny Spooner, an overweight, overbearing Londoner; the Fagans, a prodigiously talented family ensemble that elicited as much jealousy as joy from the other performers...
+There were some stunningly good performers on offer, such as Alistair Hulett, a brilliant nationalist Scottish singer; Danny Spooner, an overweight, overbearing Londoner; and the Fagans, a prodigiously talented family ensemble that elicited as much jealousy as joy from the other performers.
 I'd never heard of any of these people before, and it made it all the more fascinating to discover them.

 And that's when Tommy, bless him, fell in love, and I learned how to make a farting sound in a didgeridoo, though not necessarily in that order.
-I started chatting to these two guys at the bar, one of whom was playing his didge, and he told me how it had taken him four weeks to get the hang of the constant breathing technique required to play it properly.
-He let me have a go, but I sounded shit, not surprisingly.
+I started chatting to these two guys at the bar, one of whom was playing his didge, and he told me how it had taken him four weeks to get the hang of the circular breathing technique required to play it properly.
+He let me have a go, but I quite literally sounded shit, not to anyone's great surprise.

 Tommy, meanwhile, had spotted these two lovely girls sitting in a corner, enjoying the folk gathering in the next room, so we went over to chat to them.
 The man from Ireland was right, too: they were lovely, and it was obvious that he was falling for Verity Rose, the cutest one.
-It was a good sign when they walked up the hill with us on the way to the hostel, before heading back off to their campsite.
-As Tommy said, while walking the 3km back to the hostel at dawn, 'I'm a gone man.'
+It was a good sign that they walked up the hill with us as we headed home after a long night drinking scrumpy, before peeling off to head back to their campsite.
+As Tommy said, while walking the final 3km back to the hostel at dawn, 'I'm a gone man.'
 Bless him.

-That walk was a bloody effort, though.
-Dawn was breaking as we trudged up the hill, but the view was incredible.
+That walk was a hell of an effort, though.
+Dawn was breaking as we trudged up the hill, but the view was delightful.
 The valley bottom (which we were above) was filled with low cloud, so we could see right down the river, with this cotton-wool effect of the fog slowly evaporating as the sun rose.
-I saved a little bird's life on the way, as its foot was tangled up in some wire that I removed, and when we got back sleep wasn't long in coming.
+I saved a little bird's life on the way, by removing some wire that its foot was tangled up in, and when we got back to the hostel, sleep wasn't long in coming.

-The formula for Sunday was similar to before, but Mo and Cathy had to fly back to the mainland, leaving just Tommy and me.
+The formula for Sunday was similar, except Mo and Cathy had to fly back to the mainland, leaving just Tommy and me to fly the folkie flag.
 We spotted James in the street, on his way back from visiting the local Russian witch; she'd prescribed him some herbal drops that had completely sorted out the problem... which, funnily enough, seemed perfectly normal and in order.

 After a truly excellent concert on Sunday afternoon, we headed up to the Middle Pub for the last session, and a real session it was.
 To Tommy's eternal delight we spotted Verity and her two friends, so he set about charming the love of his life while the rest of us settled into the scrumpy.
 Then – horror of horrors – the other girls decided that, as they had to be up early to pick fruit in the morning, they had to go to bed, so I was faced with staying with Tommy and Verity and being gooseberry of the month, or going off to find another spot to explore.
 Being tactful I chose the latter option, and this is when the good god of folkies smiled on me.